 K. Rupert Murdoch

-K. Rupert Murdoch (Keith Rupert Murdoch) is chairman and chief executive officer of News Corporation and the Fox News.
+K. Rupert Murdoch (Keith Rupert Murdoch), the media mogul, is chairman and chief executive officer of News Corporation and the Fox News.
 He is also a patron of the American Australian Association.
-His mother is Elizabeth Murdoch.
+He is also associated with many right-wing political causes, and has had a long association with the tobacco industry through his close friendships with successive Philip Morris chairmen/CEOs (they formed a management troika): the Scot Hamish Maxwell, and his successors (both Australians) R William ('Bill') Murray and Geoffrey C Bible.

 History of media acquisitions